 - Build market share in the growing North American women's accessories market by leveraging our leadership position as a preferred brand for both self purchase and gifts.
 As part of this initiative, we continue to emphasize new usage occasions, such as weekend casual and evening.
 We also continue to introduce more sophisticated product to heighten our cachet, especially with our higher-end customers.
-Lastly, we continue to enhance the level of customer service in our stores by focusing on additional opportunities to deliver excellent customer service. - · Rapidly grow our North American retail store base by adding stores within existing markets, opening in new markets in the U.S. and by accelerating store openings in Canada.
+Lastly, we continue to enhance the level of customer service in our stores by focusing on additional opportunities to deliver excellent customer service. - Rapidly grow our North American retail store base by adding stores within existing markets, opening in new markets in the U.S. and by accelerating store openings in Canada.
 We plan to add about 40 retail stores in North America in each of the next several years and believe that North America can support about 500 retail stores in total, including up to 20 in Canada.
 In addition, we will continue to expand select, highly productive retail and factory locations. - Expand market share with the Japanese consumer, driving growth in Japan primarily by opening new retail locations and expanding existing ones.
 We plan to add about 10 to 15 net new locations in fiscal 2008 and believe that Japan can support about 180 locations in total.
-We will also continue to expand key locations. - · Raise brand awareness in emerging markets to build the foundation for substantial sales in the future.
+We will also continue to expand key locations. - Raise brand awareness in emerging markets to build the foundation for substantial sales in the future.
 Specifically, Greater China, Korea and other emerging geographies are increasing in importance as the handbag and accessories category grows in these areas.
 In fiscal 2008, we intend to open approximately 30 net new locations, through distributors, in Greater China, Southeast Asia and the Middle East.
 This includes at least five more locations in major cities in mainland China, bringing the total number of locations in mainland China to at least 16.

-In addition to the strategies outlined above, we continue to focus on improving our rate of profitability and delivering superior returns on investments.
-By leveraging expenses, our operating margin expansion will continue to outpace our sales growth, which will drive increased cash flows from operating activities.
+In addition, the growth strategies outlined above will allow us to continue to deliver superior returns on our investments and drive increased cash flows from operating activities.

-FIRST QUARTER OF FISCAL 2008 HIGHLIGHTS
+SECOND QUARTER OF FISCAL 2008 HIGHLIGHTS

-In the first quarter of fiscal 2008, an increase in sales, combined with an improvement in operating margins, continued to drive net income and earnings per share growth.
-The highlights of the first quarter of fiscal 2008 were:
+In the second quarter of fiscal 2008, an increase in sales, slightly offset by a decline in operating margin, led to an increase in net income and earnings per share growth.
+The highlights of the second quarter of fiscal 2008 were:

-- · Earnings per diluted share from continuing operations increased 32.3% to \$0.41 per diluted share. - · Net income from continuing operations increased 34.4% to \$154.8 million. - · Net sales increased 27.8% to \$676.7 million. - · Direct-to-consumer sales rose 25.6% to \$507.7 million. - · Comparable store sales in North America rose 19.3%, with retail stores up 10.8% and factory stores up 27.3%. - · Coach Japan sales, when translated into U.S. dollars, rose 15.1% driven by expanded distribution and low-single-digit comparable store sales.
-This 15.1% increase includes a 1.4% negative impact from currency translation. - · In North America, Coach opened 13 new retail stores and three new factory stores, bringing the total number of retail and factory stores to 272 and 96, respectively, at the end of the first quarter of fiscal 2008.
-We also expanded nine retail stores and four factory stores in North America. - · In Japan, Coach opened four new locations, bringing the total number of Coach Japan-operated locations at the end of the first quarter of fiscal 2008 to 141.
-In addition, we expanded one location. - · In Greater China, together with our distributors, Coach opened three new stores.
+- · Earnings per diluted share from continuing operations increased 21.0% to \$0.69 per diluted share. - Net income from continuing operations increased 17.6% to \$252.3 million. - Net sales increased 21.4% to \$978.0 million. - · Direct-to-consumer sales rose 18.3% to \$799.0 million. - · Comparable store sales in North America increased 7.0%, with retail stores down 1.1% and factory stores up 17.7%. - Coach Japan sales, when translated into U.S. dollars, rose 21.4% driven by expanded distribution and mid-single-digit comparable store sales.
+This 21.4% increase includes a 4.3% positive impact from currency translation. - In North America, Coach opened 10 new retail stores and three new factory stores, bringing the total number of retail and factory stores to 282 and 99, respectively, at the end of the second quarter of fiscal 2008.
+We also expanded five retail stores and three factory stores in North America. - In Japan, Coach opened one net new location, bringing the total number of Coach Japan-operated locations at the end of the second quarter of fiscal 2008 to 142.
+In addition, we expanded four locations. - · In Greater China, together with our distributors, Coach opened three new stores.